 In 1987, the U.S. Fish and Wildlife Service made the bold, but risky decision to capture all remaining California condors in the wild, which by that time numbered only 27.
 With every existing California condor now in captivity, efforts focused on breeding the birds at the San Diego Wild Animal Park and the Los Angeles Zoo.

 Breeding efforts were successful, and in 1991, the condor recovery program began to release the birds back into the wild.
-Since then, the wild population has grown, and as of 2018 there were an estimated 488 California condors living in the wild or captivity, and in 2019 the 1,000th chick hatched since the launch of the recovery program.
+Since then, the wild population has grown, and as of 2018 there were an estimated 537 California condors living in the wild or captivity, and in 2019 the 1,000th chick hatched since the launch of the recovery program.
+The Yurok Tribe, through the Yurok Condor Restoration Program and in partnership with the National Park Service and U.S. Fish and Wildlife Service, is leading the work to reintroduce prey-go-neesh (California condors) to Yurok Ancestral Territory and the Pacific Northwest.

 Considered among the least wary of North America’s wild canids, the swift fox was highly susceptible to historic predator control measures and was nearly wiped out by the mid-20th century.
 In 1994, the US Fish and Wildlife Service determined the swift fox warranted protections under the Endangered Species Act, but listed it as a “candidate” species because there were other higher priority species on the endangered species list.
 This prompted states within the swift fox’s historic range to come together and form the Swift Fox Conservation Team.